 I urge parents, teachers, and the community in general to start seeing life skills through a different lens as the world is changing fast.

-Devotha Mlay, Co-Director, GLAMI
+Devotha Mlay, Managing Director for Programs, GLAMI

 The World Economic Forum says that 65% of kids entering school today may ultimately end up in jobs that don’t yet exist.
 People will need soft skills to rapidly adapt and thrive in an uncertain world.
 These include problem solving, critical thinking, creativity, communication, and emotional intelligence.
 With this in mind, I have been reflecting on my own childhood.